capy-ui/documentation/docs/getting-started/first-application.md

 ![A window with a button saying "A Button" on KDE (Linux)](https://raw.githubusercontent.com/zenith391/zgt/master/.github/window_with_a_button.png)

-For how to use Capy to make more things, you can look at the [available examples](https://github.com/zenith391/zgt/tree/master/examples) which feature animations ([colors.zig](https://github.com/zenith391/zgt/blob/master/examples/colors.zig)), custom components example ([graph.zig](https://github.com/zenith391/zgt/blob/master/examples/graph.zig)), and a [simple calculator](https://github.com/zenith391/zgt/blob/master/examples/calculator.zig).
+To know how to use Capy to make more things, you can look at the [available examples](https://github.com/capy-ui/capy/tree/master/examples) which feature animations ([colors.zig](https://github.com/capy-ui/capy/blob/master/examples/colors.zig)), custom components ([graph.zig](https://github.com/capy-ui/capy/blob/master/examples/graph.zig)), and a [simple calculator](https://github.com/capy-ui/capy/blob/master/examples/calculator.zig).